 The programs mentioned above typically cannot be modeled in the usual regional emissions modeling process.
 As a result, off-model credit must be calculated and applied.
-These calculations are detailed in their respective appendices.
 These on-road programs illustrate the commitment this region has made to improving air quality.